Understanding Constipation Symptoms and Treatments

 • Medical conditions - If you have any medical conditions, constipation can also occur.

-• Change in your daily routine - For example, if you are traveling and have to change your daily routine, constipation can be a problem.
+• Change in your daily routine - For example, if you are travelling and have to change your daily routine, constipation can be a problem.

-Children and newborn infants: Constipation can occur in any age group, but it is most common when a baby is formula-fed.
+• Children and newborn infants also have constipation can occur in any age group, but it is most common when a baby is formula-fed.
 If a baby does not pass their first stool within the first 48 hours of being born, the doctor will be aware of these symptoms and will operate on the baby accordingly.

 • Having less than three bowel movements per week.